curl/everything-curl/http-redirects.md

 ## GET or POST?

-All three of these response codes, 301 and 302/303, will assume that the client sends a GET to get the new URI, even if the client might've sent a POST in the first request.
+All three of these response codes, 301 and 302/303, will assume that the client sends a GET to get the new URI, even if the client might have sent a POST in the first request.
 This is very important, at least if you do something that doesn't use GET.